Artist

 Cercando un nuovo confine

-Forse le lucciole non si amano pił is a very rare album though one of the latest italian prog releases.
+Forse le lucciole non si amano pił is a very rare album though one of the latest Italian prog releases.
 Despite good press reviews at the time it probably sold very little, becoming an expensive collector's item since quite a few years.
 Original copies had a gatefold cover and a lyric inner sleeve.

 A very rare three-track 12" single was taken from the album for promotional diffusion.